strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ];
 ```

-- Open the [http://localhost:1337/todo](http://localhost:1337/todo) url in your browser.
+- Open the [http://localhost:1337/todo](http://localhost:1337/todo) URL in your browser.
 You should see a `Welcome to Strapi 🚀` message.

-Default routes, controllers and services can be modified and this is what we are going to do.
+Default routes, controllers, and services can be modified and this is what we are going to do.
 Again, the goal is to create a route for getting the total number of tasks.

 - Update the `./src/plugins/todo/server/routes/index.js` file with the following: